weka/csi-wekafs/examples/dynamic_snapshot/README.md

 > **WARNING**: Capacity will not be enforced for such volumes until Weka software is upgraded to supported version

-> **NOTE**: No user action is required to enable capacity enforcement upon the storage cluster upgrade
+> **NOTE:** No user action is required to enable capacity enforcement upon the storage cluster upgrade

 ## StorageClass Highlights
 - Storage class specifies the filesystemName to provision the filesystems in
 - volumeType set to `weka/v2` or is unset at all

-> **NOTE**: It is important to mention that the difference from [directory-based storageClass](../dynamic_directory/storageclass-wekafs-dir-api.yaml)
+> **NOTE:** It is important to mention that the difference from [directory-based storageClass](../dynamic_directory/storageclass-wekafs-dir-api.yaml)
 > is only the volumeType